 Good Cause exists where the circumstances causing the delay are clearly beyond the control of the employer or where the delay is due to a mistake or inadvertence under circumstances not reasonably foreseeable by the employer.
 Employers must establish that (1) they acted in good faith (demonstrated history of timely payment and reporting).
 (2) they acted in a diligent, timely, and prudent manner, and (3) the circumstances could not have been reasonably foreseen.
 This is similar to what the IRS calls reasonable cause for penalty abatements.

-request on e-Services for Business or in writing that explains why good cause exists and the reason(s) for the untimeliness.
+If you are charged penalties for a late payroll tax return or payment, you may request that the penalties be waived.
+A waiver of penalty request will not be considered until the employer submits a request on e-Services for Business or in writing that explains why good cause exists and the reason(s) for the untimeliness.
 Billing will continue while the request is being reviewed.
 To avoid accrual of interest and to stop the collection process, the amount due must be paid.
 If it is determined that the penalty should be waived and the penalty has already been paid, a refund will be issued or applied to any outstanding liability.

 The request must include a detailed explanation showing GOOD CAUSE for the delay.
 Penalties may be waived when good cause is shown for a delay in: